HydranceAK/Upgraded-100km-h-3d-Printed-RC-Car/README.md

 Features

-4WD Drivetrain
+-4WD Drivetrain

-Top Speed: - 90km/h (untested as of today)
+-Top Speed: - 90km/h (untested as of today)

-Independent Suspension
+-Independent Suspension

-Fully metal drive train
+-Fully metal drive train

-TPU parts for flexible components (tires, dampening mounts, impact zones)
+-TPU parts for flexible components (tires, dampening mounts, impact zones)

-PETG parts for strong structural elements (chassis, arms, mounts)
+-PETG parts for strong structural elements (chassis, arms, mounts)

 **Printing Notes**

-TPU recommended for flexible and shock-absorption components
+-TPU recommended for flexible and shock-absorption components

-PETG recommended for strength, heat resistance, and rigidity
+-PETG recommended for strength, heat resistance, and rigidity

-Everything can be printed on Bambu Lab a1 (0.4 or 0.6 nozzle)
+-Everything can be printed on Bambu Lab a1 (0.4 or 0.6 nozzle)

-Hardware, electronics, and drivetrain components sourced Amazon and AliExpress
+-Hardware, electronics, and drivetrain components sourced Amazon and AliExpress

 **Tools you will need**

-Sodering machine or lighter to hear threaded inserts Screw Driver
+-Sodering machine or lighter to hear threaded inserts -Screw Driver
-Cutters
+-Cutters
-Pliers
+-Pliers

 **Disclaimer**